-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://openoregon.pressbooks.pub/ sevenwondersoforegon/?p=81
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here:

+https://openoregon.pressbooks.pub/ sevenwondersoforegon/?p=81#oembed-1

 Oregon has many beautiful places.
 There are tall mountains, small hills, and unusual caves.
 There are green forests and brown deserts.
 There is the Pacific Ocean.
 There are also lakes, rivers, waterfalls, and much more!